LucaPrete/GreenMST/README.md

    Which represent the minimum spaning tree computed on the topology (it is possible to verify that only edges with low costs have been kept open).

- * This MST has also been deployed on the switch by closing the ports for the unused links.
+ * This MST has also been deployed on the switches by closing the ports for the unused links.
-   For example with mininet it is porrible to verify that the port on swtich 4 has been closed with the command:
+   For example with mininet it is possible to verify that the port on switch 4 has been closed with the command:
    ```
    mininet> s4 dpctl show tcp:127.0.0.1:6637
    features_reply (xid=0x4a7cacc5): ver:0x1, dpid:4